TwinLizzie/NGnoidTV/NGNUITY.md

 Machines, on the other hand, do not have this problem.
 If everybody owned a 3d printer, built according to the same set of parts and the same set of instructions, as well as the same .stl files - they would all produce nearly identical items.

 At the end of the day, we still need raw energy.
-Unlike data and knowledge, which can be copied ad infinitum - raw energy (e.g. the air that you breathe, the land that you live on, the fresh water you drink) will always be scarce until the heat death of the Universe - which is why it should be regulated and distributed by a central authority to ensure everyone gets a fair share.
+Unlike data and knowledge, which can be copied ad infinitum - raw energy (e.g. the air that you breathe, the land that you live on, the fresh water you drink, the iron ore that we mine) will always be scarce until the heat death of the Universe - which is why it should be regulated and distributed by a central authority to ensure everyone gets a fair share.
 Period.

 ### What is Accelerationism?